alex4tm/garage-redux/README.md

-Garage app using react-redux .
+Garage for listing cars with details  // created using react-redux .